RECAP: REwriting Conversations for Intent Understanding in Agentic Planning: Constructing Conversations

 \section{Constructing Conversations}

-In order to suit our study setting, we aim to obtain conversation instances between a USER and an AGENT focused on task-oriented dialogue with intent-related challenges.
-We utilize the existing IN3 dataset \cite{qian-etal-2024-tell}, as well synthetically generate our own.
+In order to suit our study setting, we aim to obtain conversation instances between a \textsc{User} and an \textsc{Agent} focused on task-oriented dialogue with intent-related challenges.
+We utilize the existing IN3 dataset \cite{qian-etal-2024-tell}, which itself is derived from MultiWoz \citep{budzianowski-etal-2018-multiwoz}, as well synthetically generate our own.